 Dealing with a Narcissistic Ex

-Slowly, though, the façade melts away to reveal a person who believes the world revolves around him or her.
-They may accuse their spouse of preventing them from fulfilling their dreams, or claim that he/she controlled and manipulated every aspect of their life.
+Slowly, though, the façade melts away to reveal a person who believes the world revolves around them.
+They may accuse their spouse of preventing them from fulfilling their dreams or claim that they controlled and manipulated every aspect of their life.
 While a divorce might have been the best thing, it likely only brought out the worst in a narcissistic ex.

 Some Tips for Dealing with a Narcissistic Ex

-Spouses of narcissists must also know that logic holds no value for someone who will completely ignore reason to get their own way.
+Spouses of narcissists must also know that logic holds no value for someone who will completely ignore reason to get their way.
 It won’t matter how facts are presented if they don’t work for the narcissist’s agenda.

 Don’t Stoop to Their Level

 Spouses of narcissists should not try to defend themselves or negate what is being said.
 They should stay calm and unemotional and simply ignore anything that doesn’t have to do with the matter at hand.

 Don’t Do Them Any Favours

-Boundaries should be set and spouses should be prepared to dig in their heels and stand their ground.
-Setting clear boundaries can limit the extreme emotional disturbance that arises when dealing with a narcissist, and can help provide some much-needed structure for children.
+Boundaries should be set, and spouses should be prepared to dig in their heels and stand their ground.
+Setting clear boundaries can limit the extreme emotional disturbance that arises when dealing with a narcissist and can help provide some much-needed structure for children.

 Know That You Can’t Change Them

-A spouse may have tried to amend the behavior of their narcissistic partner when they were still in a relationship, and it didn’t work.
-Spouses should therefore ask themselves whether their ex could possibly change after they are no longer together.
-A narcissist will never put other people before their own needs or play by the same rules that everyone else does, and will therefore likely never amend their behaviour.
-This should be top of mind for anyone dealing with a narcissistic ex, and should inform their strategy in moving forward.
+One of the red flags of narcissism is that they will never put other people before their own needs or play by the same rules that everyone else does and will therefore likely never amend their behaviour.
+This should be top of mind for anyone dealing with a narcissistic ex and should inform their strategy in moving forward.

 Gelman & Associates: Compassionate Family Lawyers Advising Clients on How to Deal with Narcissistic Exes